 A city built on logs in unstable mud banks in an area of the Adriatic sea with tides and winter storms.
 The odds have been bad for Venice from the very beginning.
 In addition to Venice's foundations slowly sinking, the city has been very vulnerable to catastrophic flooding and the effects of mass tourism for the past 20 years.
 The unique city is simply not doing well.

 Venice was one such place that I never really felt any longing for.
 My preconceived notions were big and I expected a circus of tourists herded around like a flock of penguins, rude waiters and overpriced everything.
-But Venice turned out to be the highlight of our driving holiday in Italy.
+But Venice turned out to be the highlight of our road trip in Italy.
 I was completely immersed in the charm of Venice and despite it being the Easter weekend, we largely managed to find peace in the lively atmosphere of the city.

 We stayed in an old palace in the Dorsoduro district, an area that most tourists have yet to find.
 Our balcony overhung the canal and I spent many hours sitting there with a glass of bubbly, watching the everyday life of Venice.
 Like the garbage boat that came by once a day to pick up garbage or the vegetable boat that delivered trays of vegetables to the restaurant next door.
 Perhaps it is because I got to see Venice at its best that it now hurts so much to read about the last week's events in the city.
 If I was drowned by the charm of Venice during my visit, Venice is now drowned by the sea.